 Charlotte, NC – The Bagworm Caterpillar is a tree pest seen year-after-year throughout Charlotte, Concord, Greensboro, and Raleigh, NC.
 Are your trees ready to stand against these common creepy crawlers?

 The best time to care for your trees and protect against bagworms is between spring and mid-summer.
+This is when bagworms are typically out in full force.
 A treatment often recommended by our certified Arborist is soil injection.
-Soil injection is applied directly to the root system of the tree.
+Soil injection is applied directly to the soil and root system of the tree.
 Once the injection has taken place, the tree trunk moves the treatment directly into the canopy/foliage where worms feed.
 Soil injection is a go-to treatment because of the protection it offers.
 30 to 45 days your tree is guaranteed bagworm free!

 Interested to learn more?
 With over ten years of PHC experience, our knowledgeable team provides a complete analysis of your specific tree and soil environments along with a comprehensive tree protection and monitoring plan.